Incarceration Nation: Facts by State

 Maryland’s incarceration rate is alarmingly high, surpassing many democratic nations.
 Over 32,000 individuals are currently behind bars, with more than 83,000 cycling through local jails annually.
 Emerging adults, aged 18-24, face disproportionately long prison terms, highlighting the need for reform.
 Governor Moore’s initiatives aim to address racial disparities and improve reentry support, offering hope for change.
 Understanding these facts about Maryland incarceration is crucial for creating a fairer justice system.

-Inside Alaska’s Prison System
+Understanding Virginia’s Prison System